ChrisPaladino/UltraQuickWrestling/readme.md

 - `rivalry_id`: identifier string shared by opponents in a feud
 - `heat_modifier`: persistent heat delta applied to match ratings
 - `injured` / `injury_duration`: injury tracking (backward compatible defaults provided)
+- `tag`: optional rating for tag matches; defaults to `0` when missing so existing rosters remain valid.

+Tag-specific charts live alongside the singles data in `data/game_data.json`:

+- `tag_result_chart`: Uses the same `difference` / `high_rated_wins` / `low_rated_wins` bands as singles, but tuned for team math.
+If omitted, it reuses the singles `result_chart` automatically.
+- `tag_win_charts`: Match-type outcome tables for Faces and Heels in tag bouts.
+If a tag chart is missing for a type, the engine defaults to the singles `win_charts`, keeping legacy data playable.

 A top-level `season` block (`length`, `current_week`) tracks booking seasons when enabled.